Golden Boy: Barca target and Ajax star Matthijs De Ligt wins award | Goal.com

 De Ligt is the first ever defender to win the award with eight midfielders and seven forwards having previously won the title.

-He's the second Dutchman recognized, following 2003 winner Rafael van der Vaart, who also won the award during his time at Ajax.
+He is also the second Dutchman to be given the title, following 2003 winner Rafael van der Vaart, who also won it during his time at Ajax.

+De Ligt has made 27 appearances for Ajax this season and scored three goals, helping them reach the second round of the Champions League for the first time in 13 years.

+Erik ten Hag's men are currently second in the Eredivisie, two points behind leaders and reigning champions PSV after 16 matches.